 Their latest offering is their ready to drink Gin & Tonic, a perfect balance of their award winning gin, mixed with specially selected tonic water with a hint of lime.
 Each bottle is 200ml & 5% abv.

-Redcastle is a popular addition to many events across Scotland and attends a range of markets and fairs.
+In addition to their shop, Redcastle is a popular addition to many events across Scotland and attends a range of markets and fairs.
 It can also be booked for corporate events, celebrations and festivals including international sporting events.
 They have different set ups on offer depending on the scale required however I particularly like this jazzy classic American Goose Neck Trailer that can be used as a shop or a full blown bar – quite a feature!

 All photos © Toll House Spirits Ltd